TradeMonster Review: An Online Brokerage Worth Considering

 My Take on TradeMonster

 For the right investor, TradeMonster could be a great option to look at to do your investing.
 If you’re more along the lines of a buy and hold investor, you may find the platform to be a bit cumbersome, though with the new commission price some might find it worth it to take on the challenge.
 If you’re a more active trader that likes to focus on futures and option trading then it very well could be a great fit for your investing needs, especially considering the price.

 Assuming that you’re looking for a better options trading platform then I believe they could be a definite possibility for you to look at for your investing needs.
-Keep in mind that they do offer promotions to win your business, so if you’re considering TradeMonster I’d recommend you check some of those out – right now they’re offering 60 days of commission free trading!
+Keep in mind that they do offer promotions to win your business, so if you’re considering TradeMonster make sure to check out my TradeMONSTER promotion code post to see what current promotions they’re offering.

 How much do you pay for your stock trades?
 What do you look for in choosing an online brokerage?